+A one page registration form is required for all Continuing Education courses.
+Registration must take place three (3) days prior to class start date.
+Due to the minimum number of students that are necessary for classes to be held, we encourage you to sign up at least one week before the class starts.
 There are several quick and easy methods to register for a CE course.
 We accept registrations via USPS mail, fax, online or through a third party source.
 If registering in-person at a WCJC campus, completed registration forms should be taken directly to the Registration Office.
 After registration is complete, payment of tuition should be made at the Business Office.
 Please visit our website at www.wcjc.edu for an electronic copy of the CE registration form.

-Training programs require application process have publicized deadlines.
+Training programs require an application process and have publicized registration deadlines.
 Registrations are processed on a first come, first serve basis.
-Registration must take place three (3) days prior to class start dates.
-Due to the minimum number of students that are necessary for classes to be held, we encourage you to sign up at least one week before the class starts.
-Due to the various start dated of CE courses throughout the semester, CE registration is an on-going process.
+Due to the various start dates of CE courses throughout the semester, CE registration is an on-going process.